-According to the Bureau of Labor and Statistics, individuals who work with medical records, such as medical billers and coders, make an average salary of $37,110 per year, or $17.84 per hour.* Job growth in this field is substantial and expected to grow faster than the average for all occupations.* Training for a career in billing and coding could be a personally and professionally fulfilling decision.
+According to the Bureau of Labor and Statistics, the national annual wage range for individuals who work with medical records, such as medical billers and coders, is between $25,070 and $62,840 per year.
+1 Job growth in this field is substantial and expected to grow faster than the average for all occupations.
+2 Training for a career in billing and coding could be a personally and professionally fulfilling decision.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Medical Records and Health Information Technicians, http://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm (accessed August 2016).
-Expected national growth rate through the year 2024.
+2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Medical Records and Health Information Technicians, on the Internet at https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm (visited October 18, 2017).
+Expected growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Virginia College does not guarantee employment or career advancement.